AsqueInc/asque-media/README.md

 - [Prisma](https://www.prisma.io/) easy to integrate into your framework of choice, Prisma simplifies database access, saves repetitive CRUD boilerplate and increases type safety.
 Its the perfect companion for building production-grade, robust and scalable web applications.
 - [Postgres](https://www.postgresql.org/) is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

+## Todo

+- Create an endpoint to update images

 ## Installation

 ```bash